 Filing and payment deadline

-Like most states, Wisconsin requires you to file and pay any taxes due by April 15.
+While this year is a bit different, like most states, Wisconsin generally requires you to file and pay any taxes due by April 15.
 If that date falls on a weekend or holiday, the deadline will be pushed back to the next business day.

 Wisconsin makes things easy by having you use similar filing statuses as your federal return.